 4. Restart the engine:

 If you do not have the facility of getting your car towed to the nearest repair station, carefully start the engine and drive.
 Monitor the temperature gauge while you are driving.
-If it rises again, pulls over and let it cool down.
+If it rises again, pull over and let it cool down.